 Axis Controls stock a range of Dynamic Braking Resistors, suitable for installation in a brand new electrical control system, or as a retrofit adjustment.
-Dynamic braking resistors are a compact and cost-effective way to control the braking and dissipation of heat and energy produced by electric motor driven machinery being stopped.
+Dynamic braking resistors are a compact and cost-effective way to control the braking and dissipation of heat, or energy produced when an electric motor driven machinery is stopped.

 What does a Braking Resistor do?